Paulo Turra: Coaching career

 After retiring, Turra returned to Novo Hamburgo in 2008, as an assistant coach.
 On 27 February 2009, after head coach Gilmar Iser left for Juventude, he was named head coach of the club.

 Turra was sacked on 26 October 2009, after a 4–1 loss to Brasil de Pelotas.
 The following January, he replaced Celso Freitas at the helm of Esportivo, but was dismissed on 8 March, with the club in an eight-match losing run.

 On 15 November 2010, Turra was appointed Brusque manager for the upcoming season, but was relieved from his duties the following 14 February.
 He then worked at Brasil de Farroupilha before being named in charge of Cianorte on 23 November 2011.

 Turra was sacked from Cianorte on 18 February 2013, after a poor start of the season.
 He then took over Paraná state side Operário Ferroviário late in the month, before being moved to Marcílio Dias with his technical staff in May, as the club was playing in the Série D.

 After a failed move to Daegu FC in February 2014, Turra returned to Avaí on the 14th of that month, replacing Emerson Nunes.
 On 7 March, however, after only three matches, he was sacked.

 On 15 October 2014, Turra was appointed head coach of another club he represented as a player, Caxias.
 He was dismissed on 12 March of the following year, and returned to Cianorte on 19 November 2015.

 Turra left Cianorte on 2 December 2016, to join Luiz Felipe Scolari (his head coach during his playing days at Palmeiras) at Chinese club Guangzhou Evergrande, as his assistant.
 He followed Scolari under the same capacity in the following years, at Palmeiras, Cruzeiro, Grêmio and Athletico Paranaense.

 On 13 November 2022, after Scolari announced his retirement from coaching and moved to a director role, Turra became the head coach of Athletico.
+He won the 2023 Campeonato Paranaense with the club with an unbeaten status, the club's second time in their history since 1936, but was dismissed on 16 June 2023.

+On 23 June 2023, Turra was named head coach of Santos, replacing Odair Hellmann.
+On 6 August, after only one win in seven matches, he was sacked.

+On 21 August 2023, Turra returned to Vitória de Guimarães, being named manager of the side on a two-year contract.
+On 3 October, following two wins in six matches, Turra was sacked and replaced by Álvaro Pacheco the following day.

+On 3 August 2025, after more than a year without a club, Turra was named head coach of Vila Nova in his country's Série B. He was sacked on 24 September, after six winless matches in his eight games in charge.